Technical analysis

 | order by Failures desc

-The third query is the most useful one to run as a weekly report.
-Browsers and operating-system combinations that appear consistently are populations who are almost set up for compliant-device policies but missing one piece — usually the SSO extension on Chrome.
+Browsers and operating-system combinations that show up consistently in the third query are populations who are almost set up for compliant-device policies but missing one piece.
+Usually the SSO extension on Chrome.

 A rollout consideration most teams skip

-If you're enabling device-evidence Conditional Access (compliant device, hybrid Entra joined, or a similar grant) for the first time, do these three things before flipping any policy from report-only to enforced:
+If you're enabling device-evidence Conditional Access (compliant device, hybrid Entra joined, or similar) for the first time, do three things before flipping any policy from report-only to enforced.

-- Publish a one-page user-facing FAQ that names the supported browsers, names private mode as unsupported, and gives the help-desk contact for exceptions.
-The number of tickets the FAQ deflects is usually larger than the number of tickets the policy generates.
+Publish a one-page user-facing FAQ naming the supported browsers, naming private mode as unsupported, and giving the help-desk contact for exceptions.
+The number of tickets the FAQ deflects is usually larger than the number the policy generates, which is the right ratio for a launch you don't want to be remembered for.

-- Browser conditions in Conditional Access policies — Microsoft Learn
+- Browser conditions in Conditional Access — Microsoft Learn

 - Configure grant controls in Conditional Access — Microsoft Learn